ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 ## IEEE 802.1Q VLAN tagging {#vlan-recommendations}

-While the protocol as described can proxy Ethernet frames with IEEE 802.1Q VLAN tags, it is RECOMMENDED that individual VLANs be proxied in separate streams, and VLAN tags be stripped and applied by the Ethernet proxying endpoints as needed.
+While the protocol as described can proxy Ethernet frames with IEEE 802.1Q VLAN tags, it is RECOMMENDED that individual VLANs be proxied in separate Ethernet proxying requests, and VLAN tags be stripped and applied by the Ethernet proxying endpoints as needed.

 # Security Considerations